lizcodd/pdf-analysis/README.md

 # pdf-analysis
 Some code for downloading and analyzing journal articles using Crossref API, Grobid, etc.

-## Step 1: Collect pdfs to analyze...
+## Step 1: Collect pdfs to analyze

 ## scrapeScholarPdfs.sh